Steyrix/android-dev-interview-questions/README.md

     - JVM related specific objects

 #### Sequence vs List
-Sequence processes elements on demand one by one, avoiding creating of intermediate collections.
+`Sequence` processes elements on demand one by one, avoiding creating of intermediate collections.
-List’s operators create intermediate collections and process elements as a whole collection.
-Sequence can be used to process enormous amount of elements.
+`List` operators create intermediate collections and process elements as a whole collection. `Sequence` can be used to process enormous amount of elements.

 #### Sorting sequence
-Sequence is converted to MutableList, get sorted and then the list is converted back to sequence.
+`Sequence` is converted to `MutableList`, get sorted and then the list is converted back to sequence.

 #### Inner class vs nested class
 Nested class can be created via class definition of the outer class.
 Whereas inner class requires an instance of the outer class and can access its fields.

 #### Enum vs sealed
-Enum value is not truly a new typem whereas sealed type subclass is truly a new different types.
+`Enum` value is not truly a new typem whereas sealed type subclass is truly a new different types.

 #### When is it necessary to use sealed interface instead of sealed class?
 Sealed interface usage allows a subtype to participate in a more complex class hierarchy and extend a class.